 01 of 08

-Decorating a Bedroom With White Walls
+Decorating With White Walls

 Deep, bold colors of paint on bedroom walls are so popular right now; you might feel a bit embarrassed to admit you harbor a love for plain-Jane white.
 Or maybe you’re a renter and are stuck with the ubiquitous Swiss coffee.
 Either way, there’s nothing to be ashamed of and nothing wrong with white paint in the bedroom.
 In fact, the color of fresh snow, delicious vanilla, and fluffy summer clouds works with every decorating style, soothes and relaxes, and is happy to either play a starring role in your décor or take a backseat to more intense hues.
 If you need more proof that white walls rock in the bedroom, just check out the eight rooms featured here.Continue to 2 of 8 below.